geepara/ocb-github-pages-demo/lessons/world-war-2.md

 ---
 title: A Brief History of World War 2
-description: This is a calculus 1 lesson
+description: This is a quick world war 2 lesson.
 ---

 # Welcome to a brief history of WWII!